munificent/craftinginterpreters/book/local-variables.md

 ^code interpret-get-local (1 before, 2 after)

-It takes a single byte operand for the stack <span name="slot">slot</span> where the local lives.
+It takes a single byte operand for the stack slot where the local lives.
 It loads the value from that index and then pushes it on top of the stack where later instructions can find it.

 <aside name="slot">

-It probably seems to redundant to push the local's value back onto the stack since it's already in there lower down somewhere.
-The problem is that all of our other bytecode instructions only know to find the data they need at the top of the stack.
+It seems to redundant to push the local's value onto the stack since it's already in there lower down somewhere.
+The problem is that the other bytecode instructions only look for data at the top of the stack.
 This is the core aspect that makes our bytecode instruction set *stack*-based.
-Some bytecode instruction sets are [register-based][reg] instead and avoid this redundancy at the cost of having larger instructions with more operands.
+[Register-based][reg] bytecode instruction sets avoid these pointless stack juggling instructions at the cost of having larger instructions with more operands.

 [reg]: a-virtual-machine.html#design-note